 What Factors Determine the Child's Best Interests?

-But what, exactly, is the child's best interest standard?
+But what, exactly, is the best-interests-of-the-child standard?
 It isn't easy to define.
 The different sides in a custody dispute often have different perspectives.
 That can lead to an honest disagreement over what's best for the child.
-The good news is that there are some common factors we can use in most custody situations, such as the following:

-- The child's wishes (whether a state considers the child's wishes and at what age varies by state)
+- The child's wishes (whether a state considers the child's preference varies depending on the child's age)

 - The mental and physical health of the parents